 What is CFA?

-- CFA (Chartered Financial Analyst) is the ‘gold standard’ of investment management and financial analysis in terms of global credentials.
+- CFA (Chartered Financial Analyst) is the ‘gold standard of investment managementInvestment ManagementInvestment bankers help their clients in raising the capital from the market whereas investment management is more focused on managing client's money in most efficient way by performing financial analysis, equity research etc. and financial analysis in terms of global credentials.

-- This is a designation in a class of its own, awarded by CFA Institute, USA, one of the most reputed organizations dedicated to knowledge dissemination in the field of financial analysis and promotion of global professional and ethical standards in the field.
-CFA is pursued by finance professionals aiming to specialize in portfolio management, financial advisory and financial modeling among other areas of professional interest.
+- It is a designation in a class of its own, awarded by CFA Institute, U.S., one of the most reputed organizations dedicated to knowledge dissemination in financial analysis and promoting global professional and ethical standards in the field.
+CFA is pursued by finance professionalsCFA Is Pursued By Finance ProfessionalsCFA is an abbreviation for Chartered Financial Analyst.
+It is a globally recognized qualification for a candidate who has knowledge of accounting, economics, capital markets, money management, and security analysis.
+It can help a person advance their career in the financial services sector. aiming to specialize in portfolio management, financial advisory, and financial modeling, among other areas of professional interest.

 What is CFQ?